McDowell Grove: Bridge Replacement & Trail Improvements

 3. The bridge is constructed on driven piles within the river which typically catch debris during flood events.
 Coupled with the fact that the bridge deck elevation is lower than the base flood elevation, the ability for the aging bridge to withstand the structural stresses imposed by flood conditions in the future has become a concern.

 4. The bridge is restricted to a 5-ton weight limit.

-Construction plans and specifications were released for public bid on March 29, 2017 and on May 16, 2017 the District executed a $1,964,776.68 construction contract with Dunnet Bay Construction Company out of Glendale Heights, IL.
+Construction plans and specifications were released for public bid on March 29, 2017, and the District executed a $1,964,776.68 construction contract with Dunnet Bay Construction Company on May 16, 2017.
 The District also executed a $115,906.27 Professional Service contract with WBK Engineering to perform construction engineering services.
-Construction is anticipated to begin in August 2017 and be complete by early 2018.
+Construction began in August 2017 and is expected to be complete by Memorial Day 2018.

 The Board of Commissioners has authorized approximately $2,198,000 in bond funds and yearly appropriated construction development funds to construct this project.

 In 2006, the District’s Board of Commissioners approved a preliminary engineering contract with Strand Associates to determine potential alternatives for replacement of the bridge.
 Due to financial constraints, the Board chose to move forward with design engineering for only replacing the deck of the existing bridge, and constructing a new pedestrian bridge to the north along with associated trail improvements.
 The project was placed on hold shortly thereafter due to anticipated river restoration and dam removal work within the preserve.
 The river work was officially completed in 2014.